 Consider working with clients in different time zones

 Time zones are a tricky thing when you work remotely.
-In fact, check out our article on how to work with clients in different time zones!
+In fact, check out our article on working with different time zones like a pro!
 You can use them to your benefit if you pick a client that is a few hours away from your home time zone.
 In fact, we recommend a handy tool called Worldtimebuddy that you can read about in our list of helpful websites for virtual remote work.

 The way this works is such that your morning may be the client’s late afternoon.
 You can hold all of your meetings in the early morning in order to not conflict with your normal working hours, and not make your client work weird hours as well.